Sphereon-Opensource/OID4VC-demo/documents/vci-front-end.md

 ### Starting the VCI frontend

-Once you've managed to create your own configuration file, you can start you have to alter the value of `REACT_APP_DEFAULT_ECOSYSTEM` in your `.env` file.
+Once you've managed to create your own configuration file, you can start you have to alter the value of `REACT_APP_DEFAULT_ECOSYSTEM` in your `.env.local` file.
 After this, you can start this module using `start:prod` or `start:dev` scripts.